lynch730/canvas_matlab_integration/README.md

   2. You must rerun grade_submissions_manual.m for each student, and it cannot send you back to the submission folder at the end.

 ### *grade_submissions_auto.m*
-This script does that manual version, but in a loop where you can step through each student's project one by one.
+This script does the manual version, but in a loop where you can step through each student's project one by one.
 It is more difficult to insert break-points, but can be faster if that is not needed.
+This script also:

   1. Optionally opens the OS file explorer to provide access to any files in that folder unrelated to MATLAB code (toggle with *open_explorer_flag=true/false*)
   2. Checks to see if there are multiple MATLAB scripts that can be run (excluding functions).
 If more than one, it prompts the user to select the script to run.